Inhabiting the Christian Year: Christmas

 During Christmas Season we celebrate the mystery of God uniting himself with our humanity as noted in this ancient prayer:

 Today is born of the virgin him who holdest all creation in the hollow of his hand; He whose essence is untouchable is wrapped in swaddling clothes as a babe.
-The God who from of old established the heavens lieth in the manger: He who showered the people with manna in the wilderness feedeth on mild from the breasts.
+The God who from of old established the heavens lieth in the manger: He who showered the people with manna in the wilderness feedeth on milk from the breasts.
 And the bridegroom of the church calleth the magi.
 And the son of the virgin accepteth gifts from them.
 We worship thy nativity, O Christ.
 (Ancient-Future Time, p.
 62)Speaking of the stunning miracle of the incarnation, Bobby Gross wrote this:

 Christmas---not just the single day but the festival of twelve days---offers us anew the gift and draws us again into this mystery: Word-become-flesh, Creator-turned-creature, immensity-contained, fullness-poured-out, power-made-vulnerable, eternity-subject-to-time.
 All this self-giving by God for our sakes---a gift immeasurable, a love incomprehensible.
 (Living the Christian Year, p.
 64)Noting that the incarnation is an inconceivable mystery, T. F. Torrance wrote this: